 Negotiating salary may feel uncomfortable for some people, but it can be appropriate to negotiate if you believe your skills are worth more than the salary and benefits being offered.
 Keep in mind that economic conditions can be a major factor in an employer’s ability or even willingness to negotiate, especially if they have a line of qualified candidates at their door.
 These negotiations require upfront planning, preparation, and goal-setting by the candidate.

 Use Salary Calculator to measure your job compensation by searching job title and location.
-In addition, you can access salary data for recent entry level Texas A&M graduates.

 I. What Does a Total Compensation Package Include?

 A good salary package is more than just a paycheck.
 There are many benefits that a company will offer to expand the size of the total compensation package.
 Do your homework to determine what benefits and perks can be negotiated.
 Also, take some time to consider what is most important to you on the job.

 There may be non-monetary benefits that you want to evaluate when making a decision.
 What type of rewards, besides salary, are you looking for in a job?
 For example, does the position provide long-term security?
 Does the work give you the creative outlet you need?
 Do you see yourself getting promoted within the company?
 All of these factors should play a role in your decision-making process.

 - Pension plans or 401K